A sharp blade on your mower will give you a healthier lawn. Learn how to sharpen a lawn mower blade on this weeks 5 Minute Friday gardening tip.

 Once the blade has been removed sharpen with the metal file.
 Use forward strokes only (don’t file back and forth) towards the factory edge.
 For most lawn mowers only the end 4 to 6 inches of the blade will need to be sharpened.
 Using the file remove any burs or dented spots on the blade and then file a nice sharp edge all along the cutting surface.

-Once the blade is sharpened put it back on the mower and tighten the bolt to the manufactures specifications in your owners manual.
+Once the blade is sharpened put it back on the mower and tighten the bolt to the manufacturer specifications in your owner’s manual.